objarni/pam/README.md

 Usage
 -----
-Given files rabbit.py and test_rabbit.py and copy them to pam/ (cloned from github):
+Given files rabbit.py and test_rabbit.py with content as below, copied to pam/ folder, cloned from github, then the expected behaviour is something like this:

     $ pwd
     /home/olof/github/pam

     $ cat rabbit.py
     def fn(x):
         return x * 2

     $ cat test_rabbit.py
     from pam import verify
     from rabbit import fn